 - At the time of application, transcripts from high school and any higher education institutions attended will be required and applicants must have a cumulative grade point average (GPA) of at least 3.0 on a 4.0 scale.

-- Maintain a 3.0 grade point average each semester during the scholarship award period.
+- Maintain a 3.0 grade point average during the scholarship award period.

-- Meet award requirements such as campus interviews and attendance at the NCSG Annual Student Symposium.
+- Meet award requirements such as campus interviews.

-Applications are due by February 25, 2015.
-Awards will be announced in April 2015 with funding provided directly to students beginning with the fall semester 2015.
+Application Timeline: Applications are due by November 15, 2015.
+Awards will be announced December 1, 2015 with funding provided directly to students beginning with the Spring 2016 semester.